Resource Access Management¶

 There are some exceptions to this rule:

-* A user having the role Tenant-Administrator is allowed unrestricted access to all the assets, events, and timeseries data of that environment for out-of-the-box applications (like Asset Manager, Insights Hub Monitor, etc.).
+is allowed unrestricted access to all the assets, events, and timeseries data of that environment for out-of-the-box applications (like Asset Manager, Insights Hub Monitor, etc.). - A user having the role

-* Third-party or custom applications would still need a valid policy to access resources, irrespective of the Tenant-Administrator or Data Lake Manager user role.
+is allowed unrestricted access to all folders and files in IDL inside this environment. - Third-party or custom applications would still need a valid policy to access resources, irrespective of the

-* A technical user (without Interactive User Impersonation) has unrestricted access to all the resources of the environment, irrespective of whether the user is added to a policy.
+user role. - A technical user (without Interactive User Impersonation) has unrestricted access to all the resources of the environment, irrespective of whether the user is added to a policy.

 A policy can be deactivated any time, and policy is bound to the environment.

-Resource and Resource Group
+Resource and Resource Group¶

 A policy resource represents either an individual business object (Asset or IDL File/Folder) or a Resource Group containing one or more individual business objects.
 In a nutshell, Resource Group is a container of heterogeneous resources.